 |Race/Ethnicity||Number of Grads|

-Marketing Management appeals to people across the globe.
-About 4.7% of those with this major are international students.
+Students from other countries are interested in Marketing Management, too.
+About 5.0% of those with this major are international students.

 How Much Do Marketing/Marketing Management Majors Make?